 26.2.2.1 Financial Statements

 A Customer requesting Unsecured Credit shall provide to the ISO audited annual financial statements from the most recent three (3) years and its recent quarterly financial statement.
-Thereafter, the Customer shall provide audited annual financial statements to the ISO within ninety (90) days of the end of each fiscal year and shall provide quarterly financial statements to the ISO within sixty (60) days of the end of each quarter.
+Thereafter, the Customer shall provide audited annual financial statements to the ISO within ten (10) days of such statements becoming available and within ninety (90) days of the end of each fiscal year and shall provide quarterly financial statements to the ISO within sixty (60) days of the end of each quarter.
 The ISO may grant an extension for the provision of quarterly and annual financial statements upon a showing of good cause.

 26.2.2.2 Publicly-Traded Customer